otaotaotao/UniversalPlaylist/README.md

 ## Naming notes

-Leaning toward **A Praylist** as the actual name now (the pray/play double meaning, without "Universal" — which risked echoing both Universal Music Group and an unrelated 2017 "Universal Playlist Format" project).
+Leaning toward **A Praylist** as the actual name now.
 The repo, file names, and JS variables are still on the old placeholder (`UniPlay` / `Universal Playlists`) for now; a full rename is a later cleanup, not a priority.
 See the spec for the fuller list of names considered along the way.

 ## License